 Leave the hard work to us.
 We've over 50 years combined experience in buying property!

 Since April, when the UK economy become temporarily paralysed by lockdown and GDP fell by 20.4% (The Office of National Statistics), The Financial Conduct Authority has put its foot down.
-In response to the COVID outbreak, it’s ordered mortgage lenders to give borrowers more breathing room and take into consideration the current circumstances if they fail to make payment.
+In response to the COVID outbreak, it’s ordered house repayments lenders to give borrowers more breathing room and take into consideration the current circumstances if they fail to make payment.

-To apply for a mortgage payment holiday is actually pretty simple.
+To apply for a house repayments payment holiday is actually pretty simple.
 All you have to do is contact your lender and let them know that you’re in financial difficulty.
 They shouldn’t need much information from you.
 From here, they’ll fast track your request for approval and should be able to get back you pretty quickly.
 If accepted, you won't have any additional fees and the application won’t affect your credit file.However, any missed payments up to this point most likely will.
 It’s also worth considering that doing so is practically signalling to your lender that you’re a high risk customer.
 Whether you’re comfortable with them knowing that going forward is up to you.

 NOTE: Lenders can suggest that you begin repaying your payments over, or take out a new product if they feel it would be in your best interest.
-They also have the right to record that you’ve taken a mortgage holiday - something that could affect your eligibility for future lending.
+They also have the right to record that you’ve taken a house repayments holiday - something that could affect your eligibility for future lending.

-In the majority of cases, selling your house fast is one of the easiest methods to offset any arrears and avoid house repossessions, providing your property’s value covers your mortgage debt.
+In the majority of cases, selling your house fast is one of the easiest methods to offset any arrears and avoid house repossessions, providing your property’s value covers your house repayments debt.
 Not only will this method keep your lender happy, but it also prevents you dealing with property repossessions and preserves your existing credit score!

-You see, unlike mortgage lenders, we’re not picky!
+You see, unlike house repayments lenders, we’re not picky!
 We’ll buy any property in any condition in any location.
 As a cash buyer of property, we can also get you exchanged and completed in record time – in as little as 7 days!
 And if that’s not enough, we’ll also cover all your legal fees and surveys, among other expenses.

 To see how we can help you avoid property repossessions in record time, get in contact with our team today.